Burns - Intravenous (IV) fluids

 The aims of IV fluids in a child with burns are:

-• All patients with burns requiring admission must be discussed with both the burns registrar and burns consultant
+- All patients with burns requiring admission must be discussed with the Burns Registrar who will discuss with the Burns Consultant.

 Assessment